 Substrate cover only varied significantly with burn condition in upland positions where O horizon cover was lower and mineral soil and char cover were higher in burned compared to unburned plots (Figure 3a).
 In burned plots, O horizon decreased and mineral soil cover increased with distance from stream (Figure 3a).
 Substrate cover did not vary much with landscape position in unburned plots.
 Forb and graminoid cover were generally higher in burned plots though statistical significance varied with topographic position (Figure 3b).
 Shrub cover was variable, but was significantly higher in burned uplands than unburned uplands (Figure 3b).

 Mean annual NPP was 5,666 and 4,669 kg C/m2 in unburned riparian corridors and uplands and 1,750 and 1,351 kg C/m2 in burned riparian corridors and uplands.
-Thus, unburned forests had three-times greater vegetation N demand compared to shrub-dominated, burned plots (Figure 3b).
+Thus, unburned forests had three-times greater NPP, and associated vegetation N demand, compared to shrub-dominated, burned plots (Figure 3b).
 Unburned uplands were dominated by ponderosa pine and Douglas Fir though aspen were also found in the toeslopes.
 No burned plots had live conifers though half of the burned toeslope plots had some aspen regeneration.

 3.3 Soil C and N stocks